lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 }

 POPODecKeyChallContent ::= SEQUENCE OF Challenge
--- One Challenge per encryption key certification request (in the -- same order as these requests appear in CertReqMessages)
+-- One Challenge per encryption or key agreement key certification -- request (in the same order as these requests appear in -- CertReqMessages).

 Challenge ::= SEQUENCE {
    owf                 AlgorithmIdentifier{DIGEST-ALGORITHM, {...}}
                             OPTIONAL,
-    -- MUST be present in the first Challenge; MAY be omitted in -- any subsequent Challenge in POPODecKeyChallContent (if -- omitted, then the owf used in the immediately preceding -- Challenge is to be used)
-    witness             OCTET STRING,
+   -- MUST be present in the first Challenge; MAY be omitted in -- any subsequent Challenge in POPODecKeyChallContent (if -- omitted, then the owf used in the immediately preceding -- Challenge is to be used). witness             OCTET STRING,
-    -- the result of applying the One-Way Function (owf) to a -- randomly generated INTEGER, A  (Note that a different -- INTEGER MUST be used for each Challenge.) challenge           OCTET STRING
+   -- the result of applying the one-way function (owf) to a -- randomly-generated INTEGER, A. (Note that a different -- INTEGER MUST be used for each Challenge.) challenge           OCTET STRING
-    -- the encryption of Rand (depending on private key type, either -- public key encryption or encrypted using symmetric key derived -- from key agreement or key encapsulation)
+   -- MUST be used for cmp2000(2) popdecc messages and MUST be -- the encryption of Rand (depending on private key type, either -- public key encryption or encrypted using symmetric key derived -- from key agreement key).
+   -- MUST be an empty OCTET STRING for cmp2021(3) popdecc messages.
+   -- Note: Using challenge omitting the optional encryptedRand is -- bit-compatible to the syntax without adding this optional -- field. encryptedRand   [0] EnvelopedData OPTIONAL
+   -- MUST be omitted for cmp2000(2) popdecc messages.
+   -- MUST be used for cmp2021(3) popdecc messages and MUST contain -- the encrypted value of Rand using CMS EnvelopedData using the -- key management technique depending on the private key type as -- defined in Section 5.2.2.
 }

 -- Rand was added in CMP Updates [RFC9480]

 Rand ::= SEQUENCE {
--- Rand is encrypted to form the challenge in POPODecKeyChallContent int                  INTEGER,
+-- Rand is encrypted under the public key to form the content of -- challenge or encryptedRand in POPODecKeyChallContent int                  INTEGER,
    -- the randomly generated INTEGER A (above) sender               GeneralName